The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Results

 \subsubsection{Exact likelihood}

-Considering only the exact low-multipole-moment part of the likelihood, denoted by $\hat{{\xi}}^{{+, \mathrm{{low}}}}$, for now, we show the resulting likelihoods for a $\SI{1000}{\sqd}$, a $\SI{10000}{\sqd}$, and a KiDS-like mask in Fig.~\ref{fig:lowell} together with histograms of $10^6$ simulations with the same specifications and generated as described in Sect.~\ref{sec:simcomp}.
-We chose two angular-separation bins $\bar{\theta}_1 = [ \ang{0.5}, \ang{1.0}]$ and $\bar{\theta}_2 = [ \ang{4.0}, \ang{6.0}]$ to demonstrate that our framework works for different size scales and to be able to compare the two, for example their degrees of skewness.
+Considering only the exact low-multipole-moment part of the likelihood for now, denoted by $\hat{{\xi}}^{{+, \mathrm{{low}}}}$, we show the resulting likelihoods for a $\SI{1000}{\sqd}$, a $\SI{10000}{\sqd}$, and a KiDS-like mask in Fig.~\ref{fig:lowell} together with histograms of $10^6$ simulations with the same specifications and generated as described in Sect.~\ref{sec:simcomp}.
+We chose two angular-separation bins $\bar{\theta}_1 = [ \ang{0.5}, \ang{1.0}]$ and $\bar{\theta}_2 = [ \ang{4.0}, \ang{6.0}]$ to demonstrate that our framework works for different angular scales and to be able to compare the two, for example their degrees of skewness.
 All distributions are shown for the case with added shape noise.
-In the noiseless case, the skewness is even more pronounced and the distributions are narrower.
+In the noiseless case, the skewness is even more pronounced and the distributions are narrower, as can be seen in Fig.~\ref{figapp:croco}.
 The predicted likelihoods perfectly match the simulated distributions and, as expected, the skewness tends to be more pronounced for the larger angular-separation bin and smaller mask area.